 The Jabra Elite 7 Pro earbuds have officially hit the market!

 From all indications, this new earbud headset promises to be a game changer for this style of headset.
 Jabra appears to have put a lot of thought and effort into the creation of this new product.
 Here are a few things about these Jabra wireless earbuds that make it worth keeping the item on your radar.

 The Jabra Elite 7 Pro uses the latest Bluetooth technology, in version 5.2.
 Though there are modest changes from v 5.0, for example, it still will feature the latest Bluetooth iteration.
 Far better to have the latest, then to release a new product with an older version of Bluetooth.

 Active Noise Cancellation (ANC)

-I’m a bit surprised that these earbuds will come with 5 stages of Active Noise Cancellation.
+I was a bit surprised to learn that these Bluetooth earbuds come with five stages of Active Noise Cancellation.
 After all, how much tech can you pack into a little earpiece this size?

 I give a lot of credit to Jabra for making that a priority, and those who will ultimately be using them, will no doubt have a high sense of praise, as well as appreciation.

 ANC, is a feature that allows you to regulate how much background noise you hear.
 It’s well proven that noise from a work environment leads to reduced productivity.
 Noises can be distracting, and those distractions cause you to lose focus.